Letre2/webseite/content/blog/ovi/index.md

 <br>

 #### **Readings:**
-To understand how learning languages is working for us humans, we startet out to read a bit about it.
-According to Ms. Birkenbihl, the way foreign languages are learned has changed little since the Bible was translated.
+In order to understand how language acquisition works, we started out to do profound/some research.
+According to trainer Ms. Birkenbihl, the way foreign languages are learned has changed little since the Bible was translated.
 In her research, she has spent more than thirty years studying brain-based learning and teaching and is clearly opposed to monotonous vocabulary cramming.
-Also according to Jerome Bruner's "functionalist theory of language acquisition," language acquisition works most effectively in the form of communication.
+According to psychologist Jerome Bruner's "Functionalist Theory of Language Acquisition", learning a language works most effectively in the form of communication.

 **Key findings:**
-In our reserach we were talking to, Teachers, educational scientist, students and with the Ministry of Education.
-Here you find a selection of our main discoveries:
+In our research, we were talking we were talking to teachers, students, educational scientist as well as the Baden-Wuerttemberg Ministry of Education.
+Here is a selection of our main findings:

 - Students are already using disallowed AI translation software to do their homework.
-- Students speak too little in the foreign language.
+- Students often times hesitate to speak in the foreign language.
-- Students are afraid to make mistakes and therefore say nothing at all in the foreign-language.
+- Students are afraid to make mistakes when speaking in the foreign language.
+So they rather prefer to say nothing.
-- Students have too much screentime.
+- Students spend too much time in front of the screen.
 <br>
-- Teachers see potential in new technology to motivate students.
+- Teachers see potential in new technology to better motivate students.
 - Teachers are afraid of change.
-- Are afraid to be replaced by computers.
+- Teachers are afraid to be replaced by computers.
 - Teachers do not want to lose control over students.
-- Bring your own device is "no-go"
+- "Bring your own device" is a no-go motto.

 **Prototyping:**